 You will learn a lot here, and have access to our ongoing research & knowledge.
 We'll do our best to point out where the differences & considerations are when asked, but we make no promises that we'll be able to provide specific guidance for non-mobile use.

 You will need to adapt what you learn here to apply to your own situation, and continue research on your own.

 We want to make sure you fully understand what your membership includes, and doesn't include.
 Here are some specific things that the MIA is not intended for:

 - E-mail and/or private support - We ask members to post their questions in the Q&A forums or our private MIA Facebook group.
 This helps other members learn & chime in as well.
-We do offer a limited number personal advising as an add-on service you'd if prefer us to address your situation privately.

 - Substitute for Reading our The Mobile Internet Handbook or other content on this site - Membership is best utilized if you're committed to education about the basic options.
 We strongly advise you keep your included copy of The Mobile Internet Handbook handy, and utilize the in-depth guides & video content throughout the site.
 We are always happy to address MIA member questions to further your understanding and how something we've written about might apply to your situation.
 If we have covered the subject elsewhere we will gladly provide a reference of where to find the relevant information - whether a chapter in the book, or content in the resource center.

 - Technical Support - The MIA is not a substitute for the customer support provided by the manufacturer or vendor you purchased equipment from, or for the solutions you've implemented.
 We are however happy to help you troubleshoot a problem, confirm a problem or point you in the right direction to get help.